dhruv1110/jcachex/paper.md

 ---
-title: 'JCacheX: A High-Performance, Profile-Based Caching Library for the JVM'
+title: 'JCacheX: A High-Performance, Profile-Based Distributed Caching Library for JVM and Kubernetes'
 tags:
   - Java
   - Kotlin